sanderslab/magellanmapper/README.md

-# Clrbrain
+# MagellanMapper
-Clrbrain is an imaging informatics GUI and pipeline for high-throughput, automated analysis of whole organs.
+MagellanMapper is an imaging informatics GUI and pipeline for high-throughput, automated analysis of whole organs.
 Its design philosophy is to make the raw, original images as accessible as possible; simplify annotation from nuclei to atlases; and scale from the laptop to the cloud in cross-platform environments.

 Author: David Young, 2017, 2019, Stephan Sanders Lab

 ## Download

 Currently access is limited to a private Git repo.
-Our eventual plan is to make Clrbrain available via Anaconda and Pip.
+Our eventual plan is to make MagellanMapper available via Anaconda and Pip.

 - Contact the project managers about loading your public key to access the project repository
 - Download the repo: `git clone git@bitbucket.org:psychcore/clrbrain.git`